White House signals stronger coronavirus precautions, but Trump continues to resist

 Trump will probably continue to push out videos on social media and, at his request, increase his public visibility by a bit more each day — including offering updates on non-coronavirus topics as early as the end of this week, the official added.

-Tuesday night, Trump was expected to hold a call with campaign volunteers in Georgia to urge them to continue working on his behalf, said someone familiar with his schedule.
+On Tuesday night, Trump was expected to hold a call with campaign volunteers in Georgia to urge them to continue working on his behalf, said someone familiar with his schedule.

 The president wrote in a tweet Tuesday morning that he was looking forward to attending the second presidential debate — in Miami on Oct.
 15 — and he has expressed eagerness to return to the campaign trail, according to several people familiar with his thinking.

 Advisers are already planning campaign events with large crowds, including bus tours, airport hangar rallies, speeches at local centers and more, campaign officials said.
-The president’s message in the final stretch, one Republican official involved in the campaign added, is likely to be: “You can beat this.
+The president’s message in the final stretch, one Republican official involved in the campaign added, is likely to be, “You can beat this.
 It shouldn’t stop your life.”

 Asked specifically what precautions Trump plans to take before appearing again on a debate stage with Democratic nominee Joe Biden — including whether he will do so only after testing negative — Trump campaign spokesman Tim Murtaugh responded in an email, “The president intends to debate in person.”